Judiciary IT Bond Bill

 Passage of the Bond Bill authorizes the Trial Court to build on those initial investments and other technology initiatives kickstarted during the pandemic, such as virtual registries and hearings, and focuses on advancing the delivery of court services.

-The Trial Court Judicial Information Services Department is leading this multiyear transformation through a coordinated, strategic approach to the many technology projects needed.
+Information Technology (IT) is leading this multiyear transformation through a coordinated, strategic approach to the many technology projects needed.

 Regular updates will reflect progress in the three broad areas highlighted in the bill.
 The Trial Court will annually submit a progress report and request an allocation of bond funds to enable continued investment.